 Quitting smoking is one of the hardest things, but it can be done with strong motivation & determination, as there are many valid reasons.
 Smoking during pregnancy affects baby's health, chemicals present in a cigarette alter the neurotransmitters in the brain and reduce the presence of oxygen in the body of a baby, eventually, and it leads to an unhealthy birth.
 The baby might suffer from neurological conditions during the early childhood.
-A famous research study has shown that, mother who smoke during pregnancy are likely to give birth to babies with lower weight.
+A famous research study has shown that a mother who smokes during pregnancy are likely to give birth to babies with lower weight.
 A fetus in womb requires good blood flow to develop properly.
 This is directly linked to smoking, because the enzymes, which produce nitric oxide, to maintain healthy blood flow, are low in smokers.
 No mother wants her baby to suffer because of her actions; a woman can stop this by adopting healthy habits and it is never too late to quit.

 Smoking during pregnancy can cause serious health complications because smoke exposes mother and your baby to many harmful chemicals.
 Smoke limits baby's supply of oxygen and nutrients.
 Smoking during pregnancy has also been linked with many health problems, which can include the following:

 - Problems with the placenta (an organ that connects the developing fetus to the uterine wall)